KingTy247/cloud9-github-practice/pull_request_template.md

 ## Description
 Include a description of what has been changes and any relevant context.
-If needed, ensure to list all dependencies that are required for this change/
+If needed, ensure to list all dependencies that are required for this change.

 Fixes # (issue)